Hexag158/Data-Pipeline-With-Airflow/README.md

 # Data Pipeline With Apache Airflow
 ## Background
-The other day, I woke up and decided to learn Apache Airflow to add up my tech skills, so that's why this repo is here.
+The other day, I woke up and decided to learn Apache Airflow to add up my tech skills, so that's why this repo is here. #j4f The actual reason is I found that it would be too inconvenient if I had to run and monitor some crawling tasks at a specific time each day.
+Therefore Airflow would be a nice choice with Workflow Management, Scheduling, Code-based Configuration, Monitoring and Debugging, bla..bla..bla...

 ## Overview
 This repo is a data pipeline I built to extract the data from a dummy API that I found randomly on the Internet, save them into a CSV file, load them into a local Oracle Database, and then email me when everything is done or when there are errors during the ETL process.
+If the DAG did not run successfully on the first try for some reason, it will go for another try after some delay.

-The process can be scheduled to run every day by setting the DAG schedule parameter, for example: change from `schedule="@once"` to `schedule="@hourly"` the DAG will be executed once an hour at the beginning of the hour.
+The process can be scheduled to run every day by setting the DAG schedule parameter, for example: by changing the preset from `schedule="@once"` to `schedule="@hourly"` the DAG will be executed once an hour at the beginning of the hour, or I can also set the DAG to run in a more specific time.

 ### docker-compose.yaml - Install Airflow
 You have to install Docker then go to the terminal and run this line, it will create everything including image, containers and volumes we need to run the Airflow: